vasilogi/vasilogi.github.io/src/content/blog/post-6.md

 ---
-title: The basic principles of Retrieval-Augmented Generation (RAG)
+title: The basic principles of Retrieval-Augmented Generation (RAG) - Part 1
 excerpt: A shallow hands-on dive on the fundamental components necessary for building RAG systems.
 isFeatured: true
 publishDate: 'March 25 2025'